One successful Shirley Spragge Bursary applicant will be awarded the following to attend the annual Conference:

 As per Motion 52/2014, the Shirley Spragge Fund is disbursed as the Shirley Spragge Bursary.
 Beginning in 2015, the Shirley Spragge Bursary is awarded annually to a successful applicant for their travel (up to $650.00) and conference fee at the annual AAO Conference.

-The Shirley Spragge Bursary is adjudicated by the Fundraising Committee.
+The Shirley Spragge Bursary is adjudicated by the Awards Committee.

 To be eligible to apply for the Shirley Spragge Bursary you must: